dadebulba/DamAliasLab/README.md

 >* After you installed Visual Studio 2019 you need to import the project.
 The directory of the project is 'back-end/VivaLaDama'.
 >* In order to execute the server you need to run the project.

+- Frontend:
+>* After executing the server you simply need to open the file named 'damaFirstPage.html' with your favorite browser.
+Now you can start playing!